cadencelee/nba-clutch-performance-2024-25/README.md

 - Merged the three tables into "clutch_2024_25" combined dataset to get the full 2024-25 season picture
 6. Statistical Normalization
 - Normalized key performance stats per 36 minutes to control for differing minutes played
-- Calculated FG% and FT% across the entire season
+- Calculated FG% and FT% across the entire season for each player
 7. Min-Max Normalization
 - Normalized per 36 minutes stats to be on a 0 to 1 scale using min max normlization so each metric has equal opportunity to influence the final score
 - Formula for Min-Max Normalization: x(normalized) = (x - min(x))/(max(x)-min(x))